fylein/fyle-mobile-app/README.md

  - Select the branch on which you want to run the workflow from the dropdown available for `Use workflow from`
  - Click on `Run Workflow`
  - This will now run the workflow on your private branch and the diawi apk link and ipa links will be shared on slack

+ ## Troubleshooting
+ Some common issues and how to fix them

+ ### `Error: Cannot GET /`  on running the app locally in browser
+ This happens because some packages listed in `package.json` are not installed locally.
+Delete `node_modules` and run `npm i` to fix this issue.